Lumenis Optima™ Intense Pulsed Light (IPL) as a Chronic Dry Eye Treatment

 Skin and eyelid inflammation should be relieved within 1-2 treatments.
-Typically 4 sessions within 3-4 weeks in between are needed for optimal results.
+However, for optimal results, 3-4 treatments may be required, with 3 or 4 weeks between treatments.
 Following the full treatment session, your dry eye doctor will consult on possible maintenance sessions for optimal long term results (usually once every 6-12 months).

 Lumenis Optima™ IPL is a revolutionary treatment for eyelid inflammation which may be the root cause of your dry eye symptoms.